Rhianon Passmore: Controversies

 In October 2017 she was arrested by South Wales Police after failing to provide a breath test; as a result she was banned from driving for 20 months, fined £1,000, £100 victim surcharge and £620 in costs.
 Passmore alleged she was not unwilling to provide a sample, but physically unable due to her asthma, and a lack of access to her asthma medication.
 She was also suspended from the National Assembly for a fortnight and was suspended by the Labour Group from 10 July 2018 until 1 October 2018.

 In early 2021, Passmore faced criticism after it was revealed she had participated in Senedd meetings remotely from a property in Hannington, Wiltshire, over 80 miles from her constituency in South Wales, during the height of the COVID-19 lockdown.
 The property belonged to her partner, and the pair were reported to be in a support bubble at the time.
 Critics argued that the travel appeared to breach the spirit, if not the letter, of Welsh lockdown guidance, which advised support bubbles to be formed locally where possible.
-Passmore had also shared public messaging urging others to “stay at home,” leading to accusations of hypocrisy.
+Passmore had also shared public messaging urging others to "stay at home," leading to accusations of hypocrisy.
 Welsh Labour defended her actions, stating that she remained within the rules due to the support bubble arrangement.

 Passmore was briefly suspended from the Labour group in the Senedd on 26 June 2024 after she was alleged to have used several number plates on her car, which is a criminal offence.
 The suspension was lifted in under 24 hours after a police investigation ruled that there was no evidence for this claim and that no offence had been committed.

-In May 2025, WalesOnline reported that Rhianon Passmore continued to employ Cardiff councillor Keith Jones in her Senedd office, despite his expulsion from the Labour Party following a three-year investigation into a complaint described as involving physical misconduct of a sexual nature.
+In May 2025, WalesOnline reported that Rhianon Passmore continued to employ Cardiff councillor Keith Jones in her Senedd office, despite his expulsion from the Labour Party following a three-year investigation into a complaint described as involving physical misconduct of a sexual nature toward a girl under the age of 18 at a Labour Party event.
 Although his Labour membership had been administratively suspended since 2022, his continued employment raised questions among party members, as Jones remained on Cardiff Council as an independent.
 Jones had previously faced disciplinary action in 2015 for sending inappropriate messages to female party members and was found guilty of professional misconduct in 2010 while working as a teacher and struck off as a teacher following his guilty verdict.
+He continues to work for Passmore on the highest salary band available to Senedd parliamentary staff.